-Months ago, in preparation for a workshop/class I was going to lead in nature writing for the Musehouse Writing Center I asked the poet Jane Hirshfield several questions about her views on nature and poetry.
+Months ago, in preparation for a workshop I was going to lead in nature writing for the Musehouse Writing Center I asked the poet Jane Hirshfield several questions about her views on nature and poetry.
 Aside from her wonderful books of poems, Hirshfield also wrote a collection of essays called Nine Gates, which deals somewhat with that subject especially in the “Two Secrets” chapter.

 The class never happened, so I’ve been sitting on this wonderful interview for months and decided that I should just publish it as is so other readers can benefit from it.
 The questions here are not a comprehensive look at my interest in the subject, but they’re interesting on their own and I think worth attention.
-Eventually I may try to wrote a whole coherent article, but the chances are getting slimmer all the time.
+Eventually I may try to write a whole coherent article, but the chances are getting slimmer all the time.

 I also asked Ted Kooser and William Heyen similar questions.
 I’ll post their responses separately.

 Do you think writers’ approach to nature/wild has changed in the contemporary world?
 Another way of asking—has our dependence on technology and distance from nature changed the poet’s relationship to it?